karafka/karafka-testing/README.md

 ## Installation

-Add the gem to your Gemfile in the `test` group:
+Add this gem to your Gemfile in the `test` group:
 ```ruby
 group :test do
   gem 'karafka-testing'